 Shareholder agreements apply to the owners, or shareholders, of a corporation.
 Shareholder agreements typically outline how the company is to operate, and what the rights and obligations are of the shareholders.

 Since most companies have varying risks and objectives depending on the nature of this business, shareholder agreements are usually custom and consider the details specific to that company.
 Having a well drafted shareholder agreement can assist with clarifying rights, processes, and dispute resolution steps in case there are shareholder disputes or disagreements.
-Our lawyers understand the intricacies of

 Shareholders can have various disputes when it comes to several aspects of the corporation such as: